EJHortala/ankitrathi169.github.io/Navigating_the_Landscape.md

 - Achieving incredible accuracy
 - Outperforming humans

-## Why to learn AI?
+## As a Career
 - Skill of the future
 - More and more data
 - Opportunities everywhere
-- Lack of talent
+- Lack of talent/Great demand
 - Better career prospects